yard

 Steady foot traffic and wheelbarrows over the same path compress pore spaces.
 That removes the air roots need, even if the soil started as textbook loam.

 Create permanent paths between rows or beds and keep feet there.
-Consider wood chips or stepping stones next to long rows of climbing beans or other vining crops you harvest often.
+Consider wood chips or stepping stones next to long rows of climbing beans you harvest often.

 Over-tilling is just as rough.
 Running a rototiller several times a year grinds soil into powder and collapses structure when it gets rained on again.